LagoLunatic/GCFT/README.md

 It currently cannot create brand new GCMs or JPCs from scratch.

-If you're on Windows, you can download GCFT here: <https://github.com/LagoLunatic/GCFT/releases>
+You can download GCFT here: https://github.com/LagoLunatic/GCFT/releases
-If you're on Mac or Linux, executable builds are not provided, so you must run it from the source code instead.
-See the "Running from source" section at the bottom of this readme.

 ### Usage